CrowdShelf/server/README.md

     {
         _id: String,
-        isbn: String
+        isbn: String,
-        owner: String username,
+        owner: String, # username
-        numberOfCopies: Integer, # THe number of copies the owner has
+        numberOfCopies: Integer,
-        numAvailableForRent: Integer, # The number of copies the owner wants to rent out
-        rentedTo: Array[String usernames]
+        numAvailableForRent: Integer,
+        rentedTo: Array[String] # usernames
     }

+`numberOfCopies` specifies the number of copies the owner of the book has, while `numAvailableForrent` specifies the number of copies the owner wants to rent out.

 A `crowd` has the following properties:

     {
         _id: String,
         name: String,
-        owner: String username,
-        members: Array[String usernames]
+        owner: String, # username
+        members: Array[String] # usernames
     }

 Users are kept in a relational database, seperate from crowds and books.
-A user is represented by its unique string username.
+A user is represented by its unique string username, and the object contain nested book objects:

+{
+        username: String,
+        booksOwned: Array[Book],
+        booksRented: Array[Book],
+        crowds: Array[String] # The _id's for the crowds
+    }

-The `_id` fields are given by MongoDB upon creation, and identifies the object unqiuely in the database.
+The `_id` fields for `Book` and `Crowd` are given by MongoDB upon creation, and identifies the object unqiuely in the database.
 When you create a new object, the `_id`-fields are irrelevant.
 Add it if you want.
 The new object is returned with the mongodb `_id`.